Dorian Harewood: Career

 He also played Dr. Julian Wilkes in the NBC (later syndicated) TV series Viper, and had a recurring role as Rev. Morgan Hamilton in 7th Heaven.
 Harewood appeared as Eliot Pierce in the Showtime series The Hoop Life.
 For his work on this series, Harewood received his second NAACP Image Award nomination, for Outstanding Supporting Actor in a Drama Series in 2000.
 He has also dabbled in music, having sung the national anthem at the 1994 Orange Bowl and releasing an album, Love Will Stop Calling, in 1988.

 As a voice actor, Harewood began playing characters in animation during the 1980s.
-He voiced A.C. in The California Raisin Show, portrayed Riley in Batman: The Animated Series, gave voice to Tombstone in Spider-Man and voiced Michael Jordan in Saturday morning cartoon ProStars.
+He voiced A.C. in The California Raisin Show, a guest role as Dan Riley in Batman: The Animated Series, Tombstone in Spider-Man, and Michael Jordan in the Saturday morning cartoon ProStars.
 He later returned to the Batman franchise as Jim Tate in Batman Beyond.
 When James Avery was unavailable, Harewood would voice Shredder on Teenage Mutant Ninja Turtles.
 Harewood played Rhodey Rhodes / War Machine in Iron Man and The Incredible Hulk.
 He provided the voice of Modo in Biker Mice from Mars (1993−96), a role which he reprised in the revival of the same name (2006−08).

 Having appeared in over 100 productions in film and television, Harewood has only publicly expressed regret with one: the miniseries Beulah Land, where he portrayed an overseer named Floyd.
 He was disgusted with the film's script, and claimed he was "unhappy" and "embarrassed" with the finished production.
 Harewood has stated he will only accept roles he feels present positive images for African-Americans.

+Harewood originated the role of Older Noah Calhoun in the Broadway adaptation of The Notebook, a role which he was nominated for the Tony award for Best Performance by an Actor in a Leading Role in a Musical.